A Black Line on Your Nails Could Be a Sign of Cancer

-Do you visit the nail salon from time to time?
-Jean Skinner works as an aesthetician in Uckfield, East Sussex, UK.
-A little while ago, she shared her story about a black line on her nail.
-This has made more than one person afraid.
+How often do you go to a nail salon for a manicure?
+Jean Skinner works as an aesthetician in Uckfield, East Sussex (United Kingdom), and shared her story about a black line a few days ago.
+It scared more than one person.

-Everything started when one of her clients asked her to put a dark polish on their nails to cover a black line that went across them.
+It all started when one of her clients asked her to apply a dark color on their nails to cover the black line that went across them.
 Nevertheless, Skinner advised her to consult a doctor because cancer symptoms present themselves this way in some cases.

-- Infections: The presence of fungus in your nails changes their color.
+- Infections: The appearance of nail fungus changes nail color.

 It changes as time goes by, and generally, the skin around the nail is also dark in color.
 In most cases, ungual melanoma doesn’t just affect one nail.
-However, there are symptoms that an show up in certain areas of the body.
-These include your toes and your scalp.
+However, there are other symptoms that can present themselves in various areas of the body such as the toes and scalp.

 - Radiotherapy: This method keeps the cancerous cells from growing.
 It’s a localized treatment.
 In other words, it only affects the area where the melanoma is found.

 - Surgery: This method is the most used one.
-For this treatment the tumor and the tissue found around it are removed.
-The goal is to keep the cancer from reproducing to areas around it.
+For this treatment, the tumor and the tissue found around it are removed.
+The goal is to keep cancer from reproducing to areas around it.

-- Immunotherapy: the goal of this treatment is to increase your immune system’
+- Immunotherapy: the goal of this treatment is to increase your immune system’s strength.

-- Don’t expose yourself to the sun during peak hours (from 12 noon to 4 pm).
+- Avoid sun exposure during peak hours (between noon and 4 pm).

-- Get used to using sunscreen everyday (Put it on half an hour before going out.
-You especially need it when you go to the pool or beach.)
+- Get in the habit of using a sunscreen every day (apply it half an hour before going out, especially if you’re going to a pool or a beach.)

-- Drink at least 2 pints of water as the sun dehydrates your body.
-And, you need hydration to regulate your body temperature.
+- Drink at least 2 pints of water as the sun dehydrates your body and you must regulate your body temperature.

-- Avoid tanning.
-Exposure to UVA rays speeds up skin aging and increases the risk of skin cancer.
+- Protect your skin from tanning.
+Exposure to UV rays speeds up the skin aging process and increases the risk of skin cancer.

 - Pay attention to any irregularity.
-Don’t overlook the signals.
-Look at your nails and moles to see if there’s any change in their color or size.
+Don’t overlook the signals!
+Keep an eye on your nails and moles for any changes in color or size.

-It’s very common to confuse melanoma with benign diseases like nail fungus or common bruises.
-It’s for this reason that patients don’t seek help until the advanced stages of the disease.
+It’s very common to confuse melanoma with benign diseases such as nail fungus or common bruises.
+It’s for this reason that patients don’t seek help until the advanced stages of the condition.

-For your health, avoid self-diagnosis.
-See a dermatologist if you have any skin abnormality, especially if it is a black line on your nail.
-This is the only way to get a good diagnosis and a proper treatment.
+So, don’t self-diagnose, for your own wellbeing and consult a dermatologist if you find any skin abnormalities.
+This is the only way to obtain a good diagnosis and proper treatment.